Social Icons

 Directed by Danny Boyle

-Over the years since its release in 1996, I have seen this movie set on an Academy Award nominated screenplay, over a dozen times and it never gets old seeing Mark get ahead of his friends in the end.
+Over the years since its release in 1996, I’ve seen this movie—set on an Academy Award-nominated screenplay—over a dozen times, and it never gets old watching Mark get ahead of his friends in the end.

-Following the lives of drug addicts who struggle with the, “this will be my final time” symptom and finding themselves back on the same thing they swore to stay away from was funny.
+Following the lives of drug addicts who struggle with the “this will be my final time” symptom, only to find themselves back on the same thing they swore to stay away from, is both funny and tragic.
+The movie touches on difficult themes like life in Edinburgh, drug abuse, neglect, and diseases that can come from sharing needles.

-The movie stars many British actors who now live in the U.S., but then the unknowns were carving a legacy from themselves.
-Ewan McGregor has done very well for himself in Hollywood with roles in Star Wars as Jedi Obi-Wan Kenobi and Moulin Rouge!
+Based on Irvine Welsh’s 1993 book of the same name, Trainspotting has been recognized by the British Film Institute as one of the best British movies and is seen as the best Scottish movie in Scotland.
+The film stars many British actors who are now big names in the U.S., but back then, they were unknowns carving out a legacy for themselves.
+Ewan McGregor has done well in Hollywood with roles like Jedi Obi-Wan Kenobi in Star Wars and Moulin Rouge!
 (2001).
-Robert Carlyle plays Rumpelstiltskin in the series Once Upon a Time and Jonny Lee Miller plays Sherlock Holmes in the series Elementary.
+Robert Carlyle plays Rumpelstiltskin in the series Once Upon a Time, and Jonny Lee Miller stars as Sherlock Holmes in Elementary.

-The one final score did not turn out great for everyone involved and that is how the movie ended.
+The one final score doesn’t turn out great for everyone involved, and that’s how the movie ends.

-Trainspotting is that one film you need to have in your library and the decision to make a sequel after twenty-one years of the first, is something I’m willing to explore.
+Trainspotting is one of those films you need to have in your library.
+The decision to make a sequel twenty-one years after the first is something I’m willing to explore.

 0 comments: